fluid-music/fluid-music/fluid-music/docs/note-signal-flow.md

 ## `Score` Objects and Score Parsing

 This score object below describes a single clip of with a length of 4 quarter notes.
-It two distinct events, which will eventually be inserted onto a track named `"rev"`:
+It reverences two distinct `Note` events, which will eventually be inserted onto a track named `"rev"`:
-- A three note MIDI chord, `c` on the down beat, which single quarter note duration.
+1. A three note MIDI chord, `c` on the down beat, which single quarter note duration.
-- An automation point, `p`, on the third quarter note.
+1. An automation point, `p`, on the third quarter note.

 ```javascript
 const score = {